Cornell Big Red men's basketball: NCAA tournament results

 The 2010 tournament was the Big Red's fifth appearance in the NCAA Tournament.
 Their combined record is 2–6.

 In 2010, the men's basketball team defeated fifth-seeded Temple followed by fourth-seeded Wisconsin to advance to the Sweet Sixteen, becoming the first Ivy League team to advance that far since Penn's Final Four appearance in 1979.
 The win over Temple marked the first time Cornell ever won a game in the NCAA tournament.

+National Invitation Tournament (NIT) results

+Cornell has been selected to participate in one National Invitation Tournament.
+Their record is 0-1.

 CollegeInsider.com Postseason Tournament (CIT) results

 Cornell has been selected to participate in one CollegeInsider.com Postseason Tournament.
 Their record is 0–1.